6 top tips for healthy eating

 Three-quarters of the salt we eat we can't see - it's already there in pre-packaged foods such as ready meals, as well as bread, cereal, meat, cheese and sauces such as mayo and ketchup.

-Adults are supposed to eat no more than 6g of salt per day, and a diet high in salt can raise a person's blood pressure.
-But there are things you can do to keep tabs on the amount of salt you are consuming.
+Adults are supposed to eat no more than 6g of salt per day.
+A diet high in salt can raise your blood pressure, but there are ways to reduce salt when shopping and cooking, including:

-- Swap salty snacks: Swap salted peanuts for unsalted popcorn or rice cakes, or a piece of fruit
+- Avoid salty snacks: Swap salted peanuts for unsalted popcorn or rice cakes, or a piece of fruit

 - Choose the right fish: Swap smoked fish and shellfish like prawns for white or oily fish such as haddock fillets or salmon

-- Savvy shopping: Avoid salty foods like ham, olives, bacon and cheese
+- Savvy shopping: Remove salty foods like ham, olives and bacon from your shopping list

 Top tip: Steam veg instead of boiling it in salty water using a food steamer.